spacekookie/website/content/blog/xxx_git_mail.md

 I won't pretend that the tools couldn't use some work or that it doesn't take a bit of getting used to, but the reward is well worth it, and something that I feel deserves more attention.

+At the end of this I will talk a bit about why I think this mode of collaboration is good, and could potentially be better than existing collaboration models.

 ## The basics